BSC-CNS-EAPM/PredIG/README.md

 | Charge_peptide | Net electric charge. | The net sum of the charges of each of the amino acids comprised in the peptide. | 10.32614/RJ-2015-001 |
 | Stability_peptide | Peptide (in)stability in solution. | This index predicts the stability of a protein based on its amino acid composition. |10.32614/RJ-2015-001 |

-TCR Contact Region: Calculated for the central residues of the epitope.
+**TCR Contact Region**: Calculated for the central residues of the epitope.
 These are reported to interact directly with the TCR CDR loops.
 Includes amino acids from position 4 to Omega -2 of the epitope sequence.

 | Feature Name | Predicted Process | Scoring Range (Interpretation) | Reference (DOI) |